Noko7/GoogleScraper9000/README.md

 # Google Maps Business Scraper

+## Disclaimer: This script is intended for educational and research purposes only.
+The author is not responsible for any misuse of this script.
+Use it responsibly and at your own risk.

 This script automates the extraction of business information from Google Maps using Playwright.
 It allows users to select business categories and scrape details such as business name, address, website, phone number, reviews count, reviews average, latitude, and longitude.